IBRO Presidential Panel at IBRO 2023

-A former Vice-President of Costa Rica and current president of the UN Permanent Forum of People of African Descent, Epsy Campbell Barr chairs PAHO/WHO’s High-level Commission on Mental Health.
-Epsy Campbell Barr is a robust mental health and health equity advocate and researcher with dozens of publications on democracy, inclusion, women’s rights issues, the environment, and on issues of people of African descent, racism and racial discrimination.
+A former Vice-President of Costa Rica (2018-2022), former Minister of Foreign Affairs (2018), two times Congresswoman (2002-2006 and 2014-2018), and current president of the UN Permanent Forum of People of African Descent, Epsy Campbell Barr chairs PAHO/WHO’s High-level Commission on Mental Health.
+Dr. Barr is a robust mental health and health equity advocate and researcher with dozens of publications on democracy, inclusion, women’s rights, the environment, people of African descent, racism, and racial discrimination.

 Leymah Gbowee (2011 Nobel Peace Prize laureate)

 A Liberian peace activist, social worker, and women’s rights advocate, Leymah Gbowee is Founder and President of the Gbowee Peace Foundation Africa, which, based in Monrovia, Liberia, provides educational and leadership development opportunities for women, girls, and youth.
 Leymah Gbowee has spoken about “The Open Mind Challenge,” – making conscious efforts to cross borders of fears, tearing down the invisible walls that lead us to peace rather than divisions – which is of particular relevance given the current global brain health climate.